An Exhibition Chronicling Seven Generations: Mending the Hoop

 Location: Madsen/Nelson/Elmen Galleries of the Center's Fantle Building (2121 South Summit Avenue, Sioux Falls, SD)

 Ticket Info: The exhibit is free and open to the public.

 "Seven Generations: Mending the Hoop" opens Tuesday, June 4. and runs through Friday, Sept.
 6. The exhibition is free and open to the public.
 Viewing hours are Monday-Friday from 8 a.m. to 5 p.m., and the first Saturday of the month from 10 a.m. to 2 p.m.
 The exhibition is located in the Madsen/Nelson/Elmen Galleries of the Center's Fantle Building.

-A reception with members of the Pipe On Head family and artist talk will be held from 6-8 p.m., Wednesday, July.
-24.
+A reception with members of the Pipe On Head family and artist talk was held from 6-8 p.m., Wednesday, July 24.